Radiation Assurance is for all studies involving ionising radiation which are taking place in NHS/HSC secondary care settings.

 If you plan to submit your application via the combined review process, separate guidance is available.

-You will also need to tell us which management route you would like your study to be processed through.
+You'll also need to tell us which management route you would like your study to be processed through.
+This means either the HRA managed or self-managed route.

-Once we've completed the consistency review, the study can be sent for review by the Medical Physics Expert(s) (MPEs) and Clinical Radiation Expert(s) (CREs).
+Once we've completed our consistency review to ensure all research exposures have been identified and are referenced consistently across study documents, the study can be sent for review by the Medical Physics Expert(s) (MPEs) and Clinical Radiation Expert(s) (CREs).

 There are two management routes for Radiation Assurance: